Melissa Dalton: Career

-Nomination to Defense Department under Biden
+Biden administration

 Dalton was nominated to serve as assistant secretary of defense for homeland defense and Americas' security affairs in August 2021.
 Hearings were held on her nomination on January 13, 2022 by the Senate's Armed Services Committee.
 On February 1, 2022, the committee reported her nomination favorably.
 Dalton was officially confirmed by the Senate on March 1, 2022, and started her position on March 4, 2022.

+In September 2023, Dalton was nominated to serve as under secretary of the Air Force.
+Dalton was officially confirmed by the Senate on May 23, 2024, beginning the job immediately and serving to the end of Biden's term.